 Coolair trade with no reliance on external finance.
 Average monthly cash levels are the key indicator not just of trading conditions but of the strength and durability of our customer base.
-Average cash holdings (measured on a monthly basis) over the last 5 years have been £296,835 (down from £522,922 last year) and holdings at each of the last two year ends were:
+Average cash holdings (measured on a monthly basis) over the last 5 years have been £274,215 (down from £296,835 last year) and holdings at each of the last two year-ends were:

-Average monthly cash balance £28,389
+Average monthly cash balance £243,814

-The Board are extremely positive about the long term future growth and direction of Coolair.
+The Board are cautiously optimistic about the long-term future growth and direction of Coolair.
 The order book across all offices has returned to healthy levels, ensuring a return to profitability in 2019.
 Additionally, our inhouse Aftersales division goes from strength to strength and is a key focus for our organic growth over the next 5 years.

-This report was approved by the board on Show Salt 2019 and signed on its behalf.
+This report was approved by the board on 35th 3630 and signed on its behalf.

-H Sharratt
+H Sharratt Director

-Director

-DIRECTORS' REPORT FOR THE YEAR ENDED 31 DECEMBER 2018
+DIRECTORS' REPORT FOR THE YEAR ENDED 31 DECEMBER 2019

-The Directors present their report and the financial statements for the year ended 31 December 2018.
+The Directors present their report and the financial statements for the year ended 31 December 2019.